GoogleCloudPlatform/jenkins-docker/2/README.md

 ### <a name="passing-jvm-arguments-kubernetes"></a>Passing JVM arguments

-JVM arguments can be passed via environment variable `JAVA_OPTS`.
-For example, the following increases heap size to 2G and PermGen size to 128M.
+To pass JVM arguments, use the environment variable `JAVA_OPTS`.
+For example, the following commands increase the size of the heap to 2G and the size of PermGen to 128M:

-Copy the following content to `pod.yaml` file, and run `kubectl create -f pod.yaml`.
+Copy the following content to the `pod.yaml` file, and run `kubectl create -f pod.yaml`:

 ```yaml
 apiVersion: v1